Hide (musician): 1998–2010

 Later that month after his death, the single "Pink Spider" was released, entering the Oricon chart at number one.
 The song was also named "Song of the Year" at the 13th Japan Gold Disc Awards and received the MTV Video Music Award in the category "Japan Viewers Choice".
 Sales were also strong for the follow-up single "Ever Free" which took its number one spot, while those of the single released prior to his death "Rocket Dive" would also see a substantial increase.
 American Journalist Neil Strauss commented on the trend saying that: "In just a few weeks, pop culture in Japan had gone from mourning Hide's death to consuming it."

 Zilch's debut album 3.2.1. was released in July and reached number 2 on the Oricon chart.
-Zilch performed and record for several years.
-While they never achieved mainstream success in the United States one of their songs was included on the soundtrack for the Canadian film Heavy Metal 2000.
+Zilch performed and recorded for several years.
+While they never achieved mainstream success in the United States, one of their songs was included on the soundtrack for the Canadian film Heavy Metal 2000.
 Ja, Zoo was released in November that year with the artist listed as 'hide with Spread Beaver', formally crediting his backing band, also reached the number 2 position and sold over a million copies by the end of the following year.
 Despite Hide's death, Spread Beaver went through with the 1998 Tribal Ja, Zoo Tour from October through November, performing live with the addition of recordings, drawing an audience of 50,000 people.
 Footage from the tour was later released on DVD in 2005.

 On May 1, 1999, a tribute album was released, titled Tribute Spirits.
 It features covers by bands such as Buck-Tick, Luna Sea and Oblivion Dust, and solo artists including Tomoyasu Hotei and Cornelius.
 The album was released to coincide with the first anniversary of his death.

 A Hide museum was opened in his hometown of Yokosuka on July 20, 2000.
 It has been reported that Japan's Prime Minister at the time, Junichiro Koizumi, was influential in getting it built as he is a big fan of X Japan.
 The museum remained open, past its original three-year plan, for five years, before closing its doors on September 25, 2005, with an estimated 400,000 people visiting.